domenicquirl/comprehensive-rust/src/std-types/option.md

 <details>

 - `Option` is widely used, not just in the standard library.
+Remember that values in Rust cannot be `null`, so the primary way to get an optional value is to wrap it in an `Option`.
 - `unwrap` will return the value in an `Option`, or panic. `expect` is similar but takes an error message.
   - You can panic on None, but you can't "accidentally" forget to check for